 About Coriano Ridge War Cemetery

-Coriano Ridge War Cemetery in Italy is a World War II Commonwealth cemetery located in what was a vital strategic site in 1944.
+Coriano Ridge War Cemetery in Italy is a World War Two Commonwealth cemetery located in what was a vital strategic site in 1944.

-It was vital for the Allies to take Coriano Ridge in order to allow them to liberate Rimini from German forces.
-Yet, hampered by severe rain and German resistance, the battle for Coriano Ridge, whilst eventually successful, led to significant casualties.
+In order to allow them to liberate Rimini from German forces, it was vital for the Allies to take Coriano Ridge.
+Hampered by severe rain and German resistance, the battle for Coriano Ridge, whilst eventually successful, led to significant casualties.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.